OmpA S.Enteritidis

 Salmonella Typhi Outer Membrane Protein 52kDa Recombinant

-Recombinant S.Typhi OMP produced in E.coli is a non-glycosylated polypeptide chain having a molecular mass of 52 kDa and fused to a His tag at C-terminus.
+Recombinant S.Typhi OMP, produced in E.coli, is a non-glycosylated polypeptide chain with a molecular weight of 52 kDa.
+It also includes a His tag fused at the C-terminus.

 Shipped with Ice Packs